iamsrp/dexter/README.md

 Spotify seems to drop the connection to its clients if they are idle for too long.

 The PyDictionary package doesn't seem to install properly right now (20230301).

-Ubuntu 22.10 uses Pipewire as the new audio subsystem.
-However, this seems to break ALSA, and PyAudio uses ALSA under the hood.
-You can remove it with `sudo dpkg -r pipewire`, which causes Ubuntu to revert back to using PulseAudio.